 Wednesday 26 October

-t he Prince of Wales, hosting a reception at Clarence House celebrating those shortlisted for Nursing Times Awards and attending a meeting on 'sustainable landscapes' led by The Prince of Wales' International Sustainability Unit.
+A busy royal day ahead, we start with heir to the throne, the Prince of Wales, hosting a reception at Clarence House celebrating those shortlisted for Nursing Times Awards and attending a meeting on 'sustainable landscapes' led by The Prince of Wales' International Sustainability Unit.

 The Princess Royal is back down in London to open a new Global Engineering Hub.
 She'll be lunching at the Smeatonian Society of Civil Engineers 2016 Luncheon as master of the Corporation of Trinity House and then dining at the Farmers Club for the Rural Youth Trust's 25th Anniversary.

 Over in Bristol, the Duke of Kent is handing out awards.
 The Queen's Award for Enterprise and Innovation is being presented at Precision Dippings Manufacturing Limited in Yate and the Queen's Award for Enterprise (International Trade) at Calnet Systems in Iron Acton.
 Then he's off to Gloucester and Helpebs Controls to present another Queen's Award for Enterprise.

 If you didn't know, 'topping out' is the ceremony of placing the final beam on a building's structure and this Wednesday the Duchess of Gloucester will be performing one on the Defence College of Logistics in Winchester.
 She's then down to Hampton Court Palace in Surrey to attend a reception as president of the Royal School of Needlework.

 Thursday 27 October

+What a lovely day for a family outing.
 The Queen and the Duke of Edinburgh will be accompanied by the Prince of Wales and the Duchess of Cornwall on a visit to Queen Mother Square in the village of Poundbury, Dorset.
 That's not all for the Duke though, he'll be attending a dinner at Clothworkers' Hall as an honorary member of the City Livery Club.

 The Duke of Gloucester, on the other hand, is in Aylesbury finishing off his presentations of the Queen's Award for Enterprise with another for International Trade at Lund-Halsey; he's sticking nearby to open the Greatmoor Energy from Waste Facility in Woodham.

 In his role as chairman of the board of trustees for the Duke of Edinburgh's International Award Foundation, the Earl of Wessex will be attending an Arabian Peninsula Seminar at St. James's Palace.

 Back to London, the Duke of Kent is visiting the National Army Museum in Chelsea, as patron.

 Friday 28 October

 The only royal not taking a Friday rest, the Duke of Edinburgh will be opening a futuristic looking observation facility, the British Airways i360 tower, on Brighton's West Pier, before visiting the Royal Marines School of Music in Portsmouth.

 Saturday 29 October

 While you're nursing your Saturday hangover, the Princess Royal, is all the way in Malaysia to preside over the Emerging Leaders' Dialogues Asia 2016.

 The Duke of Kent is around the north of England visiting the 5th Battalion at Anzio House in Newcastle before attending a performance of Billy Budd at Leeds' Grand Theatre as patron of Opera North.

 Continuing her time in Malaysia, the Princess Royal will be presiding over the Emerging Leaders' Dialogues Asia 2016 for the second day running.

-the Earl of Wessex will attend rehearsals for the Adelphi Theatre's 40th Anniversary Concert before a dinner in Surrey in his role as part of the Duke of Edinburgh's International Award Foundation.
+Back in the UK, the Earl of Wessex will attend rehearsals for the Adelphi Theatre's 40th Anniversary Concert before a dinner in Surrey in his role as part of the Duke of Edinburgh's International Award Foundation.